 What Can Weaken the Gut-Heart Connection?

-Inflammation is a major driver of cardiovascular disease.
+Inflammation is a major driver of poor cardiovascular health.
 It occurs when our bodies are inflamed due to the activation of our immune system through the fight-or-flight response.
-Continually activated immune cells can cause major damage to various parts of the body, including blood vessels.
+Continually activated immune cells can harm various parts of the body, including blood vessels.

-Scientists found that chronic stress in mice caused more atherosclerotic plaques due to the increase in the body’s levels of hormone noradrenaline.3 When noradrenaline is released, it binds to stem cells in the bone marrow to produce an influx of immune cells that end up lodging themselves in blood vessels and contributing to the size of the fatty plaques.
-Atherosclerosis is the leading cause of heart attacks and strokes, so reducing the effects of chronic stress on the body is imperative to preventing the development of cardiovascular conditions.4
+Scientists found that stress in mice caused more atherosclerotic plaques due to the increase in the body’s levels of hormone noradrenaline.3 When noradrenaline is released, it binds to stem cells in the bone marrow to produce an influx of immune cells that end up lodging themselves in blood vessels and contributing to the size of the fatty plaques.
+Atherosclerotic plaque can be incredibly detrimental to the cardiovascular system, so reducing stress on the body is imperative to preventing the development of cardiovascular conditions.4

 Gut microorganisms such as Lactobacillus rhamnosus, L. helveticus, and B. longum, have been shown to alter the levels of GABA and corticosterone in mice, reducing cardiovascular risk factors such as stress and inflammation.5 Other bacterial metabolites, like trimethylamine (TMA) and its oxidated version of trimethylamine-N-oxide (TMAO), were found to have a strong link to the development of cardiovascular problems.
 A review published in the Journal of the American Heart Association found that people who had higher levels of TMAO were 62% more at risk for cardiovascular issues.6